YeetAtTheBluWolf/Light-Switch/README.md

 Project Status: Work in Progess

-future features include
+future features include:

+starting and stopping VPN tunnel

+Status: Incomplete

-starting and stopping VPN tunnel                                    Status: Incomplete The status of the VPN in a nice looking and simple interface        Status: Incomplete
+The status of the VPN in a nice looking and simple interface

+Status: Incomplete

 This is written in C# for one of my first C# endeavors.
 This program needs to run in administrator to be able to detect files in config directory and to be able to start/stop the tunnel